briannho/Tempus-Bioinformatics-Challenge/README.md

 # Tempus Bioinformatics Challenge
 ### Overview
-The challenge is to construct a prototype a variant annotation tool that annotates vcf files.
+The challenge is to construct a prototype variant annotation tool that annotates vcf files.
 The tool accepts vcf files as input and outputs a tsv file with annotations.
 A jupyter notebook is included as an extended guide that explains the code with test data included.

 ### Requirements
 The tool is a python script, so Python 3.7 or greater must be installed.